-Milestone B is a Milestone Decision Authority (MDA) led review at the end of the Technology Maturation & Risk Reduction (TD) Phase.
-Its purpose is to make a recommendation or seek approval to enter the Engineering, Manufacturing and Development (EMD) Phase.
+Milestone B is a Milestone Decision Authority (MDA) led review at the end of the Technology Maturation & Risk Reduction (TD) Phase in the Defense Acquisition Process.
+Its purpose is to make a recommendation or seek approval to enter the Engineering and Manufacturing Development (EMD) Phase.
 Milestone B is considered the official start of a program.
 A milestone marks the start/or finish of a phase and has defined Entrance and Exit Criteria.

 For a list of mandatory items due at Milestone B, see the Milestone Requirements Matrix